 Let’s start at the very beginning (...a very good place to start):

-A quick run-through to get you up to speed with the basics: Simon is a software engineer and I am a primary school teacher.
+A quick rundown to set the scene for you: Simon is a software engineer and I am a primary school teacher.
 Around the middle of 2019, Simon got offered a job working in London.
 With a flexible start date, he decided to fly over and start work at the beginning of November.
 I needed to work until the last day of the school year so I flew over to join him in late December.
 Each of us organised a Tier 5 Youth Mobility visa to allow us to live and work in the UK for two years.

 💻 Pre-arrival search